Toyota FA: Second generation (1964)

 Appearing in September 1964, the second generation adopted a new squared-off cab with twin headlights.
 Wheelbases were adjusted upwards, to 4100 and 4300 mm.
 The longest wheelbase was installed in the 115-series, the shorter ones were 100- and 110-series.
-The chassis was modified for increased rigidity and the suspension was strengthened.
+The chassis remained mostly the same as the previous model but was modified for increased rigidity and the suspension was strengthened.
 The glass area of the cabin was increased and a dished steering wheel was adopted for safety.
 These moves were intended to make the truck a more capable proposition on Japan's newly developed highways.

 At the time of introduction, there were six main models available: The 100-series is a 5 t truck, fitted with either the F or the D engine.
 The 110- and 115-series are rated for 6 t, and received the F or the larger 2D diesel engine.
 A month after the heavy-duty models, the 3.5 t FC100 was introduced.
 Power output for the F as well as the 2D engines were 130 PS at the time of introduction.
 The diesel unit, however, offered considerably higher torque, at 40 kgm versus 30 kgm.
 The 5.9-liter D engine produces 110 PS and 35 kgm of torque at 1200 rpm.
 In June 1965, the extra long-wheelbase, 6-tonne DA116 was introduced.

 The FC100 was taken out of production in March 1974.
 Around this time, the series was also facelifted.
 The new models have a grille with four central openings flanked by six openings on either side, rather than the earlier seven-bar grille.
 The engine badges were removed from the front fenders, and the identification script between the door and the bonnet now read simply "TOYOTA" rather than TOYOTA 5000 or 6000 depending on the weight rating.
 In January 1975, petrol-engined FAs changed over to the 4.2-liter 2F engine.
 In April 1977 the 2D engine was thoroughly overhauled, to further increase reliability over the earlier, somewhat troublesome Toyota diesels.

-Japanese production of the second generation DA/FA ended in 1978 in favor of subsidiary brand Hino Motors.
+Japanese production of the second generation DA/FA ended in 1978 in favor of subsidiary brand Hino Motors, and likely because bonneted trucks in this segment were falling out of favor in Japan during these years.
 The DA/FA was also assembled in several other countries, however, including but not limited to Indonesia, Thailand, Kenya, and South Africa.
-In Indonesia it was nicknamed "Toyota Buaya" (Alligator Toyota), a reference to the alligator-style bonnet.
-Indonesian sales began in 1969 under the auspices of Astra International until the formation of the Toyota Astra Motor (TAM) joint venture in 1971.
+In Indonesia it was nicknamed "Toyota Buaya" (Alligator Toyota or Crocodile Toyota), a reference to the alligator-style bonnet.
+Indonesian sales officially began in January 1970 under the auspices of Astra International until the formation of the Toyota Astra Motor (TAM) joint venture in 1971.
 TAM built a dedicated plant for the FA/DA in 1973 and exported SKD kits to various countries, including Nigeria and Australia.
 Indonesian models were facelifted in 1976 and post-facelift models were painted moss green as standard; they continued in local production until 1986.